mehdiae/openbmc/meta-aspeed-sdk/README.md

     - OPTEE-OS is disabled by default. machine with `tee` postfix for OPTEE-OS enable.
   - AST2700
     - OPTEE-OS is enabled by default.
+- ARM Trusted Firmware A
+  - AST2700
+    - ATF is enabled by default.

 1. AST2700